 |Custom||You can create a security group and then add custom rules.
 For detailed directions, please see "Step 2.
 Add a security group rule" below.||-|

-- Remarks: a short description of the security group for easier management.
+- Notes: a short description of the security group for easier management.

 Step 2.
 Add a security group rule

-- On the security group rule page, select Inbound Rules > Add Rule.
+- On the security group rule page, click Inbound rule > Add Rule.

 - In the pop-up dialog box, set the rule.

 - Type: "Custom" is selected by default.
-You can also choose another system rule template.
-MySQL(3306) is recommended.
+You can also choose another system rule template, such as MySQL (3306).

-- Source: traffic source (inbound rule) or destination (outbound rule).
+- Source or Target: traffic source (inbound rules) or target (outbound rules).
 You need to specify one of the following options: